RealityCards/RealityCards-Contracts/GECO draft.md

 * Joe wishes to buy 400 tickets at a price of 2 DAI each, and pays 800 DAI
 * Andreas wishes to buy 400 tickets at a price of 3 DAI each, and pays 1200 DAI

 The 1000th most expensive ticket is worth 1 DAI, so all tickets are sold at this price.
 Andreas receives his full allocation of 400 tickets and is returned 800 DAI.
 Joe also receives his full allocation of 400 tickets and is returned 400 DAI.
 Gavin only receives 200 of his 400 tickets, and is returned 200 DAI.
 Vitalik does not receive any tickets, and is returned 200 DAI.

+The 100 NFTs, each representing a country, are randomly allocated to the holders of the 1000 tickets.

 There is now a total of 1000 DAI in the contract to be paid out.
 Assume that one of Gavin's 200 tickets wins him the USA token.
 Assume further, that the total number of gold medals among all 100 teams is 1000, and that USA wins 10%, or 100 of these.
 Gavin will therefore receive winnings of 100 DAI, 10% of the total pot, for owning this token.
 The remaining 900 DAI will be paid out to the owners of all the other 99 tokens.

 Phase 2 has been designed to appeal to those who would not normally be interested in gambling.
 Using this product is more akin to a lottery than gambling- a lottery with a unique twist.
-Further, lottery tickets (or the NFTs themselves) would make fantastic gifts, especially for new users.
+Further, lottery tickets (or the NFTs themselves) would make fantastic gifts, especially for new Ethereum users.

 It is my intention for there to be various markets running simultaneously for the 'main', Phase 1 product, but there to only ever be a single lottery running at any time, in order to give the latter a feeling of something unique and special.